Learning Outcomes

 Clawback Provisions

-In an insolvent liquidation, sums withdrawn by members (e.g., profit distributions, capital repayments) within two years prior to the winding-up can potentially be 'clawed back' if the member knew, or ought to have known, the LLP was or would become insolvent as a result (s 214A IA 1986, applied by regulation).
+In an insolvent liquidation, sums withdrawn by members (e.g., profit distributions, salaries, loan repayments, interest on loans, or capital repayments) within two years prior to the winding-up can potentially be 'clawed back' if it is proved the member knew or had reasonable grounds for believing the LLP was unable to pay its debts, or would become so as a result of the withdrawal.
+This look‑back provision is designed to protect creditors from value being stripped out in the lead‑up to insolvency.

 Taxation